-In Saltair, there are similar levels of crowding for owners and less for renters (both 0%) compared to the CVRD.
+In electoral area G, there are similar levels of crowding for owners (1%) and less for renters (0%) compared to the CVRD.

 See Table 48: Share of households by tenure below suitability standard (overcrowded) from 2006-2016 and Figure 23: Share of households by tenure below suitability standard (overcrowded) in 2016.